Regulatory Tracker

 Why it Matters

-The Council on Environmental Quality (CEQ), in the Executive Office of the President, issues implementing regulations that outline how federal agencies must comply with NEPA.
-The implementing regulations give a framework but are designed to provide flexibility to each agency.
-Agencies must then adopt their own NEPA implementing procedures, which are reviewed by CEQ.
+The Council on Environmental Quality (CEQ) has historically issued regulations outlining how federal agencies can comply with NEPA.
+Those rules provided a single framework for project proponents while giving flexibility to each agency.
+Agencies could then adopt their own NEPA implementing procedures, which were reviewed by CEQ.

 Timeline